OUTDOOR SAUNA GUIDE – ALL YOU NEED TO KNOW

 outdoor cabin sauna

 Outdoor cabin saunas are most frequently built using cedar wood – either western red cedar or eastern white.
 Other woods that can be used include hemlock, nordic spruce, aspen, douglas fir, pine, and basswood.
 The timber is treated for outdoor use but will require periodic maintenance over the years to protect it against the elements.
+Just a little TLC to keep it ticking over nicely.

 BARREL SAUNAS